algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 What are the legal concerns?
 What is the state of service availability?
-How will data transfer across regions be achieved and what are the concerns here?  -->
+How will data transfer across regions be achieved and what are the concerns here?  --> The impact of internationalization and localization on the solution is :
+- Nothing for the moment.

 ### 3.7 Accessibility considerations

 <!-- How accessible is the solution?
-What tools will you use to evaluate its accessibility? -->
+What tools will you use to evaluate its accessibility? --> To see if the solution is accessible , we will try to use it with a person different from us.

 ### 3.8.
 Operational considerations